nus-cs2103-AY2324S2/ip/README.md

 All this for the low, low price of **FREE**!

 ## Features
-DukeYarr continues to grow more capable each day and is able to:
+Yarr continues to grow more capable each day and is able to:
 - [X] Handle To-dos
 - [X] Handle Deadlines and Events
 - [X] Be operated with a GUI interface
 - [ ] Accomodate flexible command formats

 ## Customisability
-For enthusiastic programmers, DukeYarr is highly customisable with easily extended packages and classes.
+For enthusiastic programmers, Yarr is highly customisable with easily extended packages and classes.
 Here's a snippet of the `Task` class for example:
 ```java
 public class Task {
     protected String description;